orangejuice/blog/data/activity/book-汴京之围-2019/record.en.md

   subtitle: Guo Jianlong / 2019 / Tiandi Publishing House
 ---

-Via tw hank zhao, I finished reading 'The Collapse of the Prosperous Era' in the middle of the night.
-I was surprised to find out that the author Guo Jianlong is actually a programmer.
-However, I did find that many programmers like to read history on Twitter.
-This book is as enjoyable to read as 'Siege of Bianjing', recommended for those interested in Tang Dynasty history.
+Finished reading 'The Collapse of a Prosperous Age' in the middle of the night.
+In the epilogue, I discovered that the author Guo Jianlong is actually a programmer.
+However, I found on Twitter that indeed many programmers enjoy reading history.
+This book is as engaging as 'Siege of Bianjing' and is recommended for those interested in the history of the Tang Dynasty.